-While this gym is perfectly fine for them (and cool for a lot of people), someone who is shopping for a $1.6M house, is NOT going to want a 2 car garage.
+While this gym is perfectly fine for them (and cool for a lot of people), someone who is shopping for a larger home, is NOT going to want a 2-car garage.
 Let’s face it.
-You get a 2 car garage with a $300k-$500k house; with a $1.6M house, you expect at LEAST 3-6 car garage.
+You get a 2 car garage with a $300k-$500k house; with a larger house, you expect at LEAST 3-6 car garage.

 The potential buyers probably have kids driving, they want space, they want that opened up.

 NOT opening up that wall, NOT painting that garage a more flattering, normal color, NOT taking out the flooring, killed their sale and I believe, cost them $200k that I saved in buying it.

 While that is debatable, something that is NOT debatable is the fact that buyers want bright, airy, OPEN spaces, which leads us to Day 4…

 If your home is older than 5 years old, it should be painted with a lighter, neutral color.
 Painting a room darker, makes a room feel smaller, but painting it a lighter color, makes the house feel BIGGER.